Philip II of Spain: After Mary I's death

 The execution of Mary, Queen of Scots, in 1587 ended Philip's hopes of placing a Catholic on the English throne.
 He turned instead to more direct plans to invade England and return the country to Catholicism.
-In 1588, he sent a fleet, the Spanish Armada, to rendezvous with the Duke of Parma's army and convey it across the English Channel.
+In 1588, he sent a fleet, the Spanish Armada, to rendezvous with the Army of Flanders and convey it across the English Channel.
 However, the operation had little chance of success from the beginning, because of lengthy delays, lack of communication between Philip II and his two commanders and the lack of a deep bay for the fleet.
 At the point of attack, a storm struck the English Channel, already known for its harsh currents and choppy waters, which devastated large numbers of the Spanish fleet.
-There was a tightly fought battle against the English Royal Navy; it was by no means a slaughter (only one Spanish ship was sunk), but the Spanish were forced into a retreat, and the overwhelming majority of the Armada was destroyed by the harsh weather.
-Whilst the English Royal Navy may not have destroyed the Armada at the Battle of Gravelines, they had prevented it from linking up with the army it was supposed to convey across the channel.
-Thus whilst the English Royal Navy may have only won a slight tactical victory over the Spanish, it had delivered a major strategic one—preventing the invasion of England.
+There was a tightly fought battle against the English Royal Navy and the Spanish were forced into a retreat, and the overwhelming majority of the Armada was destroyed by the harsh weather.
+Although the English Royal Navy did not destroy the Armada at the Battle of Gravelines, they prevented it from linking up with the army it was supposed to convey across the channel.
+Thus, while the English Royal Navy only won a slight tactical victory over the Spanish, it had delivered a major strategic victory—preventing the invasion of England.
 Through a week of fighting the Spanish had expended 100,000 cannonballs, but no English ship was seriously damaged.
 However, over 7,000 English sailors died from disease during the time the Armada was in English waters.

 The defeat of the Spanish Armada gave great heart to the Protestant cause across Europe.
 The storm that smashed the Armada was seen by many of Philip's enemies as a sign of the will of God.
 While the invasion had been averted, England was unable to take advantage of this success.
 An attempt to use her newfound advantage at sea with a counter-armada the following year failed disastrously with 40 ships sunk and 15,000 men lost.
 Likewise, English buccaneering and attempts to seize territories in the Caribbean were defeated by Spain's rebuilt navy and their improved intelligence networks (although Cádiz was sacked by an Anglo-Dutch force after a failed attempt to seize the treasure fleet).
 The Habsburgs also struck back with the Dunkirkers, who took an increasing toll on Dutch and English shipping.